25th February 2020

-Divorce rates are the lowest they have ever been in 40 years.
-This still doesn’t guarantee every marriage will last.
+Divorce rates are the lowest they have been in 40 years, but this still doesn’t guarantee every marriage will last.
 For some spouses, divorce is the best option.

 If your marriage is rocky and you want a divorce, there are specific steps involved in the process of divorce.
 Here are the procedures you need to know.

 Australian spouses need to be separated for at least 12 months before applying for a divorce.
 Ideally, both spouses should be living under different roofs during this time.